 CrossBar ReRAM: Rethinking Simplicity.

 Resistive random-access memory (ReRAM) is based on a simple three-layer structure of a top electrode, switching medium and bottom electrode (Figure 1).
 The resistance switching mechanism is based on the formation of a filament in the switching material when a voltage is applied between the two electrodes.
-There are different approaches to implementing ReRAM, based on different switching materials and memory cell organization.
-Those variables drive significant performance differences depending upon the switching materials being used.
-In addition to use as multiple-time programmable (MTP), few-time programmable (FTP) and one-time programmable (OTP) non-volatile memory applications, CrossBar is offering its ReRAM technology for security applications, where ReRAM is used for secure physical unclonable function (PUF) keys embedded in semiconductors.
+There are different approaches to implementing ReRAM, based on different switching materials and memory cell organization, making ReRAM highly adaptable for use as multiple-time programmable (MTP), few-time programmable (FTP) and one-time programmable (OTP) non-volatile memory applications.